sgtcaze/NametagEdit/README.md

 #### Q: Can I sort nametags in the tab list?
 **A:** Yes.
 Read up on how to use it [here](documentation/Configuration.creole)

+#### Q: NametagEdit doesn't work with Placeholder API related plugins!
+**A:** NametagEdit does not have anything to do with this process.
+The placeholder API is an interface, and requires OTHER plugins to function.
+Consult the documentation for your chosen plugin.

 # TODO

 # Incompatible Plugins